aws-observability/aws-otel-community/README.md

 All preview features and AWS services integrations available for ADOT are supported under the guidelines of the ADOT [Public Preview Program](https://github.com/aws-observability/aws-otel-community/tree/master/preview-program).

+## ADOT Technical Documentation Site

+The [ADOT technical documentation](https://aws-otel.github.io/docs/introduction) is also an open source documentation site hosted on GitHub.
+This means you can [file issues](https://github.com/aws-otel/aws-otel.github.io/issues) to report documentation errors and updates.
+You can also [file PRs](https://github.com/aws-otel/aws-otel.github.io/pulls) to submit doc fixes and updates.
+Please take a look at the ADOT site [developer guide](https://github.com/aws-otel/aws-otel.github.io) to make changes and file PRs.

 ## License

 This project is licensed under the Apache-2.0 License.